 The directive was challenged in June 2017 by the American Catalog Mailers Association (ACMA) and NetChoice, which respectively represent catalog and large online-only retailers.
-These organizations alleged that the DoR had not followed proper administrative procedure in enacting such a significant policy change, along with other charges, including that the directive discriminated against online retailers.
+These organizations alleged that the DoR had not followed the proper administrative procedure in enacting such a significant policy change, along with other charges, including that the directive discriminated against online retailers.

 The Superior Court of Massachusetts heard oral arguments on the associations' motion for a preliminary injunction at the end of June, during which the court expressed some skepticism about the discrimination claims and also about the Department's claim that the State could make a change in policy of this magnitude through a directive rather than notice and comment rulemaking.
 (The Retail Litigation Center filed an amicus brief in the case.)
 Following the hearing, the Department withdrew the directive but issued a public statement that it would propose a new rule with substantially the same content as the directive in the near term.
 A public hearing was held on this proposed regulation on August 24th.
 The DoR published its response to the public comments on September 8, 2017.

-On September 22, 2017, the DoR promulgated its final regulation requiring that online retailers, beginning October 1, 2017, to register, collect, and remit sales and use tax.
+On September 22, 2017, the DoR promulgated its final regulation requiring online retailers, beginning October 1, 2017, to register, collect, and remit sales and use tax.
 The regulation applies to internet vendors whose total sales into the state exceeded $500,000 in the previous calendar year and if the retailer had made 100 or more transactions for delivery into the state.